Comprehensive Tax Reform Under H.R. 1 | Representative Jay Obernolte

 Home Office Deduction Simplified

-Standardizes the home office deduction for eligible self-employed individuals with a flat-rate option up to $2,000 per year.
+The home office deduction for eligible self-employed individuals is standardized with a flat-rate option up to $2,000 per year.

 III.
 Additional Tax Provisions and Reforms